 The problem was that, although the API reported a successful unfaving, many old faves were still attached to my friend’s profile.
 Here’s the strange part: when viewed, the tweets themselves showed hollow hearts, visibly unfaved… yet there they remained, a ghostly list, somehow both fave and not.

 Cursory investigation indicates this is a widespread problem.
 A search for “twitter phantom likes” will reveal many people describing the same behavior exactly, with no evidence of a solution anywhere.
-Twitter even released a fresh new API endpoint for managing faves—and still, the ghosts are beyond its reach.
+Twitter even released a fresh new API endpoint for managing faves —

 My understanding of large internet systems was transformed when I read about Facebook’s Mystery Machine.
 This was a tool documented back in 2014; I assume it is not in use anymore, but/and, to me, it’s still exemplary of the way these systems work, or don’t.